This Agreement is between “The Designer”, Marin Design Agency LLC (DBA Michelle Marin) and the client purchasing the services.

-Acceptance/Rejection: Client will have 14 days to respond in writing accepting or rejecting the new proposal.
-If the client rejects the proposal or doesn’t respond within the 14 day time period, the designer will not be obligated to perform any services beyond those in the original Agreement.
+Acceptance/Rejection: Client will have (2) days to respond in writing accepting or rejecting the new proposal.
+If client rejects the proposal or doesn’t respond within the (2) day time period, designer will not be obligated to perform any services beyond those in the original Agreement.

 Client represents (1) primary decision-maker for project & must be present for all meetings.

-Any new website features, web pages, revisions, meetings not originally agreed upon in the deliverables of this contract can be added for an additional fee.
+Additional features, services, web pages, meetings, revisions and functionality, not originally agreed upon in the deliverables of this contract can be added for an additional fee.
 Fees will be based on the designer’s current hourly rate and calculated using time and half (Hr rate x 1.5).

-(d) Questionnaires/content not completed within 2 days (from purchase) are cancelled and no refunds are given.
+(c) Questionnaires/content not completed within 14 days (from purchase) is cancelled and no refunds are given.

-(a) The designer may send a message via the client’s portal to the client to further clarify the client’s questionnaire.
+(a) The designer may send a message to the client via the online client portal to further clarify the client’s questionnaire.
 This may include questions about the client’s desired website structure, web pages, web features, etc.

-(b) In the event that the designer sends a message to the client to clarify his/her questionnaire, the website design will start after the designer receives a response to that email.
+(b) In the event that the designer sends an email to the client to clarify his/her questionnaire, the website design will start after the designer receives a response to that message.
 The client understands no work will begin until after the client has responded to the designer’s questionnaire email and all the designer’s questions have been answered.

 (d) All design feedback must be submitted via the email sent to the client.

-(a) The client will receive (1) Website Layout form prior to implementing the design into the working website.
+(a) The client will have (1) Website Layout Meeting prior to implementing the design into the working website.

-(b) The client will be presented (3) layout options via email.
+(b) The client will be presented (3) layout options during his/her scheduled meeting.